NicolaiOkkels/SDDB-project/README.md

    sql-data -> create-database.sql and execute the file in to create the database

-   neo4j-data -> ne4j.cypher and execute the file to create the database
+   neo4j-data -> neo4j.cypher and execute the file to create the database

    mongodb-data -> json files and execute the file to create the database

 5. Open the application in the IDE of preference

+6. Open root folder server and go to application.properties in resources and input local url to the file.

+   Example of this would be url for mysql: http://localhost:3306/SDDB

-6. Run the application & go to the URL: localhost:8080 for the test environment
+7. Run the application & go to the URL: localhost:8080 for the test environment

-7. For testing of endpoints go to localhost:8080/swagger-ui
+8. For testing of endpoints go to localhost:8080/swagger-ui